qianzhong516/BarGraphicWithCanvas-HTML5/README.md

 </ul>

 The program language I've used on this small project: Javascript, Jquery, Ajax, PHP. <br/>
+The Apache I'm using is XAMPP and backend database is phpMyAdmin.<br/>

 I hope this can help a bit for those who are making a poll function on their websites.<br/> Welcome to any advise or ideas, please feel free to comment below.